 EMG stands for electromyography.
 NCV stands for nerve conduction velocity.
 Combined this is a sensitive test for nerve injuries.
 This test is commonly used to detect problems such as carpal tunnel syndrome, pinched nerves in your neck or back, generalized nerve injuries or muscle diseases.
 The test should only be performed by physicians trained as experts in electrodiagnostics.
+West Michigan Pain Specialist, Roman Zolotoy, DO, explains more about how the process works in this video.

 Does It Hurt?